Syrian government loses Aleppo after lightning rebel offensive

-BEIRUT: Government forces lost control of Syria's second city Aleppo on Sunday (Dec 1) for the first time since the country's civil conflict began, a war monitor said, after a lightning offensive dealt a severe blow to President Bashar al-Assad.
+BEIRUT: Syrian President Bashar al-Assad sought to shore up support from his allies on Sunday (Dec 1), after a monitor said a shock rebel offensive saw government forces lose control of Aleppo for the first time since the start of the country's civil war.

-A rebel alliance launched its assault on forces of the Iranian and Russian-backed government on Wednesday, the same day a fragile ceasefire took effect in neighbouring Lebanon between Israel and the Iran-backed Hezbollah after two months of all-out war.
+A rebel alliance attacked forces of the Iranian- and Russian-backed government on Wednesday, the same day a fragile ceasefire took effect in neighbouring Lebanon between Israel and Iran-backed Hezbollah after two months of all-out war.

 For the first time since the civil war started more than a decade ago, "Aleppo city is out of control of Syrian regime forces", he said.